ILL-DIE-TRYING/phph1/doc/files/inc/phph1.php.txt

 		$this->shard = $shard;
 		$this->phph1_blockedaddr = $phph1_blockedaddr;
 		$this->phph1_allowedaddr = $phph1_allowedaddr;
+		// Currently disabled because the official nodes currently not allowing the -1 option
-		$this->phph1_allowbigdata = $phph1_allowbigdata;
+		// $this->phph1_allowbigdata = $phph1_allowbigdata;
+		$this->phph1_allowbigdata = 0;
 	}

 	/**
 	* getapiaddr() is used to set the Node API host address during __construct.
-It gets the address using the netwrok name and shard from $phph1_apiaddresses which is also set during __construct using settings from inc/config.php
+It gets the address using the network name and shard from $phph1_apiaddresses which is also set during __construct using settings from inc/config.php
 	*
 	* @param string $network The network name from the $phph1_apiaddresses array, default is mainnet
 	* @param number $shard The network shard for the network we will be using, default is shard 0